 - 240 ml (1 cup) cold double cream (heavy cream)

 - 60 ml (¼ cup) Amarula Cream Liquor

 - 2 tbsp cocoa powder for dusting

 - Make the cake.
 Preheat the oven to 180C (350F).
 Grease and line three 20cm | 8in layers cake tins – or spray with cake release.

 - Put the flour, sugar, raising agents and salt in a large bowl (or the bowl of your stand mixer).
 Stir to combine.

-- Add the eggs, milk and vanilla extract.
+- Add the softened butter, eggs, milk and vanilla extract.

 - Start beating together at the lowest speed setting, gradually increasing the speed to maximum once all the ingredients have been incorporated.

 - Divide the batter between the tins and bake for 25-28 minutes, or until the cakes are springy to the touch and a skewer inserted in the center comes out clean.